1. War and crime

 The post-war murderers avoided to fight the self-determined women who had gained independence during the war.
 They rather choose the distinctly old-fashioned type, unprotected and dependent on men, always the ideal product of patriarchal society.
 The most obvious reason is that they are the weakest and easiest-to-reach victims, in Sorry Wrong Number (1948) stressed by the fact that the murderer’s victim is sick and tied up to the bed.
-Some movies play in a Victorian London (Dr. Jekyll and Mr. Hyde, Gaslight, Experiment Perilous, The Suspect), at a time when women were dependent on men.
+Some movies play in a Victorian London (Dr. Jekyll and Mr. Hyde, Gaslight, Experiment Perilous, The Suspect), at a period when women were dependent on men.
 This type of woman was down and out now.
 A woman who needs protection was just a burden.
 The man needed help himself and women had to have a benefit for him.
 Since the war had abolished the moral limits, Verdoux like the friendly uncle in Shadow of a Doubt follows his own understanding of „worthlessness“.
 He spares only one of his chosen victims, a young vagabond, because in her he recognizes a resemblance to himself.
 She is equal to him, so he lets her go.